-Mountview Manufactured Home Communities or MHC is located in Calgary, Alberta and is comprised of 181 units.
+Mountview is located in Calgary, Alberta and is comprised of 181 units.
 The property is 24 acres, comprised of two adjacent parcels.
 The property is conveniently located to schools, public transportation, shopping, downtown restaurants, and entertainment Mountview features city water and sewer, paved roads, street lighting, below ground electrical infrastructure, visitors parking and a green space/playground area.
-As of December 31, 2022, Mountview MHC was 99.4% occupied.
+As of December 31, 2023, Mountview was 100% occupied.